Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 26 September 2024 21.27.08 UTC
+- WIB: Kamis, 26 September 2024 22.25.56 UTC
-- WITA: Kamis, 26 September 2024 22.27.08 UTC
+- WITA: Kamis, 26 September 2024 23.25.56 UTC
-- WIT: Kamis, 26 September 2024 23.27.08 UTC
+- WIT: Jumat, 27 September 2024 00.25.56 UTC

 Kutipan Inspiratif:
-"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
-I'll be honest with you.
-That's the truth."
+"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."

-Kategori: funny
+Kategori: success